4 Steps To The Scientific Method

 • Controlled Variables: Factors that are kept constant to prevent them from influencing the results.

-• For example, to test the hypothesis about ocean acidity and coral reef growth, you would set up multiple tanks with varying levels of acidity (independent variable) and measure the growth rate of coral reefs in each tank (dependent variable).
+• Here's one way to look at it: to test the hypothesis about ocean acidity and coral reef growth, you would set up multiple tanks with varying levels of acidity (independent variable) and measure the growth rate of coral reefs in each tank (dependent variable).
 You would also need a control tank with normal ocean acidity.

 4. Analyze Your Data Objectively:

-• Once you've collected your data, it's important to analyze it objectively and without bias.
+• Once you've collected your data, you'll want to analyze it objectively and without bias.
 Use statistical methods to determine if there are significant differences between the control and experimental groups.

 • Consider the limitations of your study and potential sources of error.
 Be cautious about drawing broad conclusions based on limited data.

-• For instance, if the statistical analysis shows that coral reefs in the high-acidity tanks grew significantly slower than those in the control tank, this supports the hypothesis that increased ocean acidity reduces coral reef growth.
-However, you should also consider other factors that could have influenced the results, such as temperature, light, and nutrient availability.
+• As an example, if the statistical analysis shows that coral reefs in the high-acidity tanks grew significantly slower than those in the control tank, this supports the hypothesis that increased ocean acidity reduces coral reef growth.
+Even so, you should also consider other factors that could have influenced the results, such as temperature, light, and nutrient availability.

 Following these tips will help you conduct more effective and reliable scientific investigations.